ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/scorecard-group.md

 # Scorecard group from columms

-The example demonstrates how to create a scorecard group using dataset columns as scorecard titles and values.
-- Shows data quality metrics as a group for each establishment
+This example demonstrates how to create a scorecard group using columns in a dataset as scorecard titles and values.
+The example shows data quality metrics as a group for each establishment

-- Defines all columns in the `measure` array that you want display, with a `display` field to add the scorecard title
+- Define all columns in the `measure` array that you want display, with a `display` field to add the scorecard title
+- Define the column(s) in the `key` array that we want to group by.

+Each value in the group column will be used as new group:
-- Each establishment is displayed as a new group
+- `est_id` is defined as our group
+- `est_id` has 4 unique values in the dataset
+- therefore we will have 4 groups - One for each value.

 ### Definition

 ```js